 Unshackled: An Innovative Work Around

 The founders know the immigrant culture firsthand.
 Nitin Pachisia is an immigrant himself.
 His partner Manan Mehta is the son of immigrants.
 As Pachisia points out, “Many of these highly skilled immigrants come with entrepreneurial dreams and skills, but they are dependent on an employer sponsoring their visa.”
-Unshackled steps in to act as the sponsoring company.
+Unshackled steps in to act as the sponsoring company of “USA startup visa”.
 It hires entrepreneurs as workers, giving them what they need to stay afloat.
 They get a paycheck, work visas and health insurance as they establish their startups.

 Unshackled has attracted people from all over the world, including China, Africa, Latin America, India and Europe, including students from top colleges and lead engineers with major firms.